Optional Practical Training (OPT) Application Process

 Application Timing and Fees

-It is a good idea to apply for OPT at least 90 days prior to your requested OPT start date, but no more than 90 days prior to your graduation/completion date.
-US Immigration processing time to approve OPT can be at least 90 days after submitting your application to the Immigration Service Center.
+It is a good idea to apply for OPT at least 90 days prior to your requested OPT start date, but no more than 90 days prior to your I-20 completion date (see below for dates).
+Your I-20 will be updated if your completion date is a future semester.
+USCIS processing time to approve OPT can be at least 90 days after submitting your application to the Service Center.
+Premium (expedited) processing is available.
+USCIS will review your application and make a decision within 30 days of the date premium processing is paid.
+Premium processing can be paid at any point your OPT application is pending with USCIS.

 You may apply for OPT with USCIS up to 90 days before your program completion date and no later than 60 days after your program completion date (during the F-1 grace period), provided the application filed with USCIS is . . .